clubstudio/craft-inline-svg/readme.md

 A Twig extension for Craft CMS that helps you inline SVGs in your templates.

 ## Why?
 While Craft provides an `svg()` function out of the box, you need to pass an Asset element or full path every time you use it.
-This plugin provides allows you to define SVG paths and inline SVGs .
+If all of your SVGs are stored in the same (or a handful of) directories, this plugin allows you to use shorter, more convenient syntax to inline your SVG.

 ## Installation
 Install via the Plugin Store within your Craft 3 installation or using Composer: `composer require clubstudioltd/craft-inline-svg`